 ”I proved to myself that hard work, stubbornness and belief really can pay off.
-You as a player must set your own goals, and if you want to reach them hard enough, you will do everything you can to achieve them.
-Most importantly; trust in your own ability to determine your path.“
+You as a player must set your own goals, if your will to reach them is strong enough, you will be able to do everything in your power to succeed.
+Most importantly; trust in your own ability to determine your unique path.“

 He early shows he has a special eye for the game, but few actually think that a professional career as a handball player is a realistic option for a male player with the moderate height of 1.66 m.

 Ljubomir decides for himself that it is possible.

 ”I remember how my coach told me that I was too small for handball.
 I don't know why I didn't listen to what he said...
 I think I wanted to show that they all were wrong.“